porridgemaster/taxtechies/testy/Penalty waiver sop.md

+These are our internal guidelines and should not be shared with taxpayers.
+However, We may inform them on the outcome of their appeal.

 1.1: IF the taxpayer is did not make payment of the tax by the due date in the notice.
 A late payment penalty of 30% will be imposed on the next working day.
 1.2: For every completed week that the penalty is not paid, the penalty amount wil triple.